gdbroman/broman.blog/posts/learn.md

 A serious level of WILL is required.

-**But learning new tech doesn't have to be taxing.**
+But learning new tech doesn't have to be taxing.

-This sense-based method has helped me self-teach with less effort:
+Sense-based learning has helped me decrease effort:

 ## Step 1.
 Run a code snippet